Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 Just as brick-and-mortar stores take advantage of checkout lines to display last-minute purchases like candy and magazines, you can use your shopping cart page design to upsell additional items to your online shoppers.

 It’s not just about showing any old products to your customers.
-You’ll have a higher likelihood of increasing AOV when you provide relevant, attractive products in this upsell area.
+You’ll also be more likely to increase AOV when you provide relevant, attractive products in this upsell area.
+(That’s why 70% of our studied sites present cross-sell options based on the products already present in the shopping cart.)

 Big-box stores that sell lots of products (like REI or Walmart) need a higher level of intelligence to get the right products in front of their shoppers.
 Similarly, if you’re shopping at Nixon or GlassesUSA, you’ll be unlikely to add another watch or pair of glasses to your cart after you’ve already selected one.